himadri2324/AgenticSOC/README.md

-# Agentic SOC: AI-Powered Security Operations Center Automation
+# Agentic SOC: Intelligent Security Operations Center Automation
 **Agentic SOC** is a security automation project that streamlines how a SOC handles alerts.
 It ingests logs into Splunk for SIEM-based detection, then triggers n8n workflows to enrich alerts using threat intelligence APIs like AbuseIPDB and VirusTotal.
 The system performs automated alert triage and sends notifications to Slack while creating Jira tickets, reducing analyst workload and improving response time.

 ---